kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

 Each production pipeline includes YAML files that describe Conda environments needed to run the pipeline.
-Specifically, the file ``envs/pipeline.yml`` contains the minimum set of dependencies to run the pipeline (other environments include dependencies required for continuous integration and testing).
+Specifically, the file ``envs/pipeline.yml`` contains the minimum set of dependencies to run the pipeline (other environments include additional dependencies required for continuous integration and testing).

 You can create the Conda environment necessary to run the pipeline as follows: